Cold Soaking: Ditch the backpacking stove and your troubles with it

 So that’s all there is to it, you will learn through trial and error, which ingredients might need another 10 minutes, and which need a little more water than you expected to really get the food soaked through.
 For our meals however, we’ve taken the guesswork out of it for you.
 Take a look!

-Lentil Walnut Pilaf - Rehydrates in 45+ minutes, but tastes really good as a cold soak!
+- Lentil Walnut Pilaf - Rehydrates in 45+ minutes, but tastes really good as a cold soak!

-Garlic Green Bean Cashew Stir Fry - Rehydrates in 55+ minutes but you should add extra water for the broth.
+- Garlic Green Bean Cashew Stir Fry - Rehydrates in 65+ minutes but you should add extra water for the broth.
 The downside here is that by the time the green beans rehydrate, the noodles will be a little soft.

 Cinnamon Cherry Crisp - Rehydrates in 50+ minutes, truly works best with hot water for the cherries.